 The input capacitor should be selected for ripple current rating, capacitance and voltage rating.
 The input capacitor must meet the ripple current requirement imposed by the switching current.
-In continuous conduction mode, the source current of the high-side MOSFET is approximately a square wave of duty cycle VOUT/VIN.
+In continuous conduction mode, the source current of the high-side MOSFET is approximately a square wave of duty cycle V{OUT}/V{IN} .
+More accurately the current wave form is trapezoidal, given a finite turn-on and turn-off, switch transition slope.
 Most of this current is supplied by the input bypass capacitors.
-The RMS value of input capacitor current is determined at the maximum output current and under the assumption that the peakto-peak inductor ripple current is low; it is given by:
+The RMS current handling capability of the input capacitors is determined at maximum output current and under the assumption that the peak to peak inductor ripple current is low, it is given by:

-$$I{\text{CIN(rms)}} = I{\text{OUT(max)}} \sqrt{D(1 - D)}$$
+$$I{CIN(RMS)} = I{OUT(max)} \sqrt{D(1 - D)}$$

-The worse case occurs when the duty cycle D is 50% and gives an RMS current value equal to $I{OUT}/2$ .
+The worse case occurs when the duty cycle D is 50% and gives an RMS current value equal to $I{OUT}/2$.

 Select input capacitors with adequate ripple current rating to ensure reliable operation.